NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 Note this method is preferred over adding parameters to builders, as that can result in packages depending on different variants and thereby causing collisions.

+### How to contribute a Python package to nixpkgs? {#tools}

+Packages inside nixpkgs must use the `buildPythonPackage` or `buildPythonApplication` function directly, because we can only provide security support for non-vendored dependencies.

+We recommend [nix-init](https://github.com/nix-community/nix-init) for creating new python packages within nixpkgs, as it already prefetches the source, parses dependencies for common formats and prefills most things in `meta`.

 ## Contributing {#contributing}